dgaydukov/cert-aws/sa/files/sa.md

 * cluster consists of up to 20 nodes, keys are distributed across nodes.
 If one node failed, data is lost.
 So memcached is best if you have data in db and just need a cache layer, and losing cache is not critical.
 * stores objects as blobs, usually you put serialized result of db query
 * new cluster (vertical scaling) starts empty
+* since there is no replication, if node fails all data in it is lost.
+So you need to provision several nodes for HA and spread your data equally between nodes.
+* for HA you have to either deploy single cluster with 2 nodes in each AZ, or deploy 2 cluster with single node for each AZ
 Redis:
 * cluster consists of up to 15 shards (each shard is 1 primary and up to 5 replica nodes), so totally 15*6 = 90 nodes.
 So if you need data replication you should use redis.
 Replication is supported only by redis.
 * support persisting in-memory data to disk